olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 # Learning Objectives

 {% capture content %}
-* Gain some familiarity with some of the key ideas in machine learning.
+* Gain some familiarity with some of the key ideas in machine learning and the machine learning lifecycle.
+* Explore metrics to assess machine learning classifiers.
 * Review of mathematical concepts we will be using in the beginning part of this course.
-* Familiarize yourself with computational tools for machine learning.
+* Familiarize yourself with computational tools for machine learning, including python.

-* Learn linear regression using a "top-down" approach.
-*This document contains a lot of external links.
+This document contains a lot of external links.
 They are there to help you learn more if you are interested.
 You are not required to read/watch all the linked material.*
 {% endcapture %}
 {% include learning_objectives.html content=content %}

+There is a substantial Jupyter notebook that is part of your assignment linked at the end of this document.
+Just warning you here so you can avoid thinking that you're almost done, only to realize that you're only halfway finished.

 # Please read the syllabus

 The syllabus is available on Canvas.
 Please read it, it contains a lot of helpful information.
 There will be an ungraded competitive game around what's in the syllabus in the next class!
-If you have any questions about the syllabus, please post them on the Discord so we can clarify (and practice using Discord as a class).
+If you have any questions about the syllabus, please post them on the Slack so we can clarify (and practice using Slack as a class).
 Or if it is a personal question, you can always email us or catch us after class.

+# Join the Slack if you want
+We'll have an optional course-wide Slack workspace for asking questions.
+Of course you can always go to office hours and send emails, but Slack can make it easier to create a thread about a specific question.
+The link to join Slack is found on the syllabus.
+Good thing you just read the syllabus!

 # The Machine Learning Lifecycle